 - Assists hundreds of thousands of visitors at our Visitor Information Centers

-- Meets with more than 1 million people through travel agent training and appearances at consumer travel shows
+- Meets with more than a million people through travel agent training and appearances at consumer travel shows

 Visit Anchorage is guided by a volunteer board of directors from the Anchorage visitor industry.
 These are business people who are committed to furthering Anchorage as a visitor and meeting destination; the organization’s success has a direct impact on their individual business or organization.
 Directors represent 10 membership categories and are elected by their peers – the member businesses of Visit Anchorage.

-In addition to membership elected directors, the Municipality of Anchorage is also on the board.
-Visit Anchorage provides monthly reports to the board, quarterly reports to the Municipality of Anchorage and an annual Report to the Community that is open to the public.
+In addition to membership elected directors, the Municipality of Anchorage is also on the board, with designated seats for representatives from the Anchorage Assembly and the administration.
+Visit Anchorage provides monthly reports to the board, quarterly reports to the Municipality of Anchorage, and an annual Report to the Community that is open to the public.